 Thousands of rainforest trees must be uprooted, hundreds of tons of soil excavated and mixed with dozens of tons of toxic environmental pollutants (producing one pound of gold requires approximately six pounds of mercury) that contaminate indigenous land and water sources for that one special gold ring…

 “Art Sponsorship” is a discursive attempt to transform reality and turn our focus from one context to another.
 “Communications” are exercises in storytelling, in myth; extolling the merits of specific brands.
 These publicities are accompanied by fictions, which help to defuse the true character of a business model in order to forge a series of positive associations in the collective imagination.
 The story finds its happy end with the “image transfer” and the product achieves legitimacy.

-Unfortunately, for the Cartier storyline that depends on the Yanomami and even more unfortunately for the Yanomami, the destruction of their territory for the gold industry and diseases propagated by gold miners and Yanomami deaths from Covid-19 is becoming more difficult to spin into an entrancing fantasy.
+Unfortunately, for the Cartier storyline which depends on the Yanomami and even more unfortunately for the Yanomami, the destruction of their territory for the gold industry which poisons the water and food with mercury, diseases spread by the gold miners causing Yanomami deaths from coronavirus and malaria – and now Yanomami deaths from bullets fired by violent miners’ guns in even the most remote areas – are becoming increasingly difficult to turn into a enchanting fantasy.

 Why did I mention the ONG Survival above?